I’ve been snorkeling since I was 8 years old and I’ve owned and used a lot of different kinds of masks.

 From my own personal experience and from the hundreds of reviews I read while compiling this list, it’s pretty clear that if you invest in a good quality diving/snorkeling mask, and you look after it properly, it will last for a long time.

-Companies like ScubaPro, Cressi, Tusa and Phantom Aquatics are so well respected in the dive sport industry because they carefully make great products.
+Companies like ScubaPro, Cressi, Tusa and Phantom Aquatics are so well respected in the dive sport industry because they make quality products.

-Get a snorkel mask that fits well, is comfortable, is made with quality materials and is manufactured by a storied diving brand and maximize your enjoyment underwater.
+Get a snorkeling mask that fits well, is comfortable, is made with quality materials and is manufactured by a storied diving brand and maximize your enjoyment underwater.